Prison cuts 'threaten social care'

 The resulted in the funding being distributed, usually given to councils with prisons in the catchment area, among all the Welsh local authorities.

-Bridgend Council used part of the funding to employ more members of staff, and it is understood that at least three members of staff could lose their jobs as a result of the change.
+Bridgend council used part of the funding to employ more members of staff, and it is understood that at least three members of staff could lose their jobs as a result of the change.

 In a document which was discussed at a committee meeting yesterday, the council said it has been put in at "at risk position and at a financial disadvantage" by the change.